-A contract is signed to assure that the applicant will complete the project within 24 months and be eligible to receive 50% (or 90% for distressed communities) reimbursement.
+A contract is signed to assure that the applicant will complete the project within 24 months and be eligible to receive 50% (or 100% in FY'23 for distressed communities) reimbursement.
 The contract is between the state (IDNR) and the project sponsor.
 After the signing of the agreement, a copy will be sent to the project sponsor.